razanasiri/Disaster-Response-Pipelines/README.md

 ## Project Descriptions
 The project has three componants which are:

-1-ETL Pipeline: process_data.py file contain the script to create ETL pipline which:
+1.ETL Pipeline: process_data.py file contain the script to create ETL pipline which:
 Loads the messages and categories datasets
 Merges the two datasets
 Cleans the data
 Stores it in a SQLite database

-2-ML Pipeline: train_classifier.py file contain the script to create ML pipline which:
+2.ML Pipeline: train_classifier.py file contain the script to create ML pipline which:
 Loads data from the SQLite database
 Splits the dataset into training and test sets
 Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV
 Outputs results on the test set
 Exports the final model as a pickle file

-3-Flask Web App: the web app enables the user to enter a disaster message, and then view the categories of the message.
+3. Flask Web App: the web app enables the user to enter a disaster message, and then view the categories of the message.
 The web app also contains some visualizations that describe the data.

 ## Files Descriptions